 Work-Study Award Revision

 A student’s allocation may increase or decrease due to changes in the student’s financial need, enrollment status, student budget, or the addition of other resources or assistance (such as scholarships).
-When a revision occurs, the Student Employment Office notifies the student and supervisor.
-It is the student’s responsibility to ensure that appropriate adjustments are made to the student’s work hours so as not to exceed the allocation.
+When a revision occurs, the Student Employment Office generates a new award letter for the student.
+It is the student’s responsibility to notify their supervisor of any changes to their award.
+The supervisor should then ensure that appropriate adjustments are made to the student’s work hours so as not to exceed the allocation.

 Changes in Work-Study Eligibility